google/zetasql/docs/data-types.md

-A timestamp value represents an absolute point in time, independent of any time zone or convention such as daylight saving time (DST), with microsecond or nanosecond precision.
+A timestamp value represents an absolute point in time, independent of any time zone or convention such as daylight saving time (DST), with microsecond, nanosecond, or picosecond precision.
-The range of subsecond precision is determined by the SQL engine.
+The range of subsecond precision is determined by the query engine.

-A timestamp is typically represented internally as the number of elapsed nanoseconds or microseconds since a fixed initial point in time.
+A timestamp is typically represented internally as the number of elapsed microseconds, nanoseconds, or picoseconds since a fixed initial point in time.

 Note that a timestamp itself doesn't have a time zone; it represents the same instant in time globally.
 However, the _display_ of a timestamp for human